SignatureBeef/Open-Terraria-API/CONTRIBUTIONS.md

 You might also notice that a lot of hook callbacks generate ref keywords using the ldloca opcode.
 This is how we alter some vanilla functionality.

 Note: these tips may are being added as development progresses.

+####IDE Setup
+Currently the only thing you need to ensure is that you use tabs instead of spaces (4/4).